NVIDIA/cuda-quantum/docs/sphinx/using/install/data_center_install.rst

     :end-before: [<ToolchainConfiguration]

 - The variables `CC` and `CXX` *must* be set for the CUDA-Q build.
-- A Fortran compiler is needed (only) to build the Blas dependency; if you have an existing OpenSSL installation that you set the `BLAS_INSTALL_PREFIX` variable to, you can omit setting the `FC` environment variable.
-- To use GPU-acceleration in CUDA-Q, make sure to set `CUDACXX` to your CUDA compiler.
+- To use GPU-acceleration in CUDA-Q, make sure to set `CUDACXX` to your CUDA compiler, and `CUDAHOSTCXX` to the CUDA compatible host compiler you are using.
 If the CUDA compiler is not found when building CUDA-Q, some components and backends will be omitted automatically during the build.